enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 13 - Perspectives on brain  connectivity.md

 	- Apply a threshold.
 Bigger than that is consider an actual, true edge between that nodes (obviously the correlation node1-tonode1 will always get the max threshold)
 	- The more you increase that shit (threshold), the fewer edges you find)
 	- For different threshold, you get different Corr matrix, and you can
+	- Why do we used timeseries?
+		- To know that at different timeseries, the same B-regions/nodes are activated, so the correlation with those shits will be higher, the more they are correlated throughout the time-serie
+	-